 Substance of the decision or matter the subject of the appeal;

 In relation to the grounds of appeal, please indicate any matters that you disagree with and the reasons for your concern, so that the grounds of your appeal can be properly considered by the Minister.
 It is a good idea to list points, so that the issues are clear.
 See format of appeal page for a sample letter of appeal.

 What happens once an appeal is lodged?

-Once an appeal has been received, the Appeals Convenor, acting on behalf of the Minister, is required to seek the advice of the Department of Environment Regulation or the Environmental Protection Authority (EPA).
+Once an appeal has been received, the Appeals Convenor, acting on behalf of the Minister, is required to seek the advice of the Department of Water and Environmental Regulation or the Environmental Protection Authority (EPA).
 The Appeals Convenor decides the most appropriate method of investigation in accordance with the requirements of the Act having regard to the nature and complexity of the issue under appeal.

 Where the decision under appeal was made by the Minister, the appeal must be determined by an Appeals Committee.

 After the Minister decides the outcome of the appeals, s/he writes to each appellant advising them of the decision.